 Abstract

-The GSD (Harvard University’s Graduate School of Design) Design Studio from Spring 1997, “Strategic Planning and Local Development” was led by Professor Mona Serageldin and Mr. John Driscoll.
+The Unit for Housing and Urbanization at Harvard University’s Graduate School of Design hosted a Design Studio in Spring 1997, “Strategic Planning and Local Development,” led by Mona Serageldin and John Driscoll.
 The studio focused on strategies for urban and regional development for less developed nations, within the context of a globalized economy with cities being the engines of growth.

 Documents include a workshop overview with objectives and schedule, a reserved materials list, and a bibliography.